cheatfreak47/misc-scripts/README.md

 Instructions:
  - Set up and use [Terraria Depot Downloader]([https://github.com/RussDev7/TerrariaDepotDownloader/]) to download old versions of Terraria to a folder on your computer.
 It does this in the same Steam Library folder as Terraria is installed by default.
 If you set up a different folder, make sure to make a note of the full path to that folder for later.
 If using the default location, after downloading all of the versions you want, make sure you launch the most recent game version to ensure the current version of Terraria is using the `/Terraria` folder.
  - Download the script and install AutoHotKey 1.1.
  - Compile the script.
-You can use run the script with `--build` to try to do this automatically.
+You can use the `--build` argument with the uncompiled script to try to do this automatically.
  - Place the compiled `terraria-redir.exe` in your Steam Terraria installation folder.
  - Shift-Right Click `terraria-redir.exe` and choose `Copy as path`.
  - Open Terraria's Properties on Steam and paste this path into `Launch Options`.